dadhi/DryIoc/docs/DryIoc.Docs/Wrappers.md

 ```

 This was done intentionally to be able to construct as much of the object graph as possible to verify its correctness.
-The default DryIoc laziness of `Func` and `Lazy` is about postponing a creation of service value, and not about
+The default DryIoc laziness of `Func` and `Lazy` is about postponing a creation of service value and not about
 postponing a registration.

 There is still a possibility to postpone a service registration: